Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: METHOD:

 Where $\mathcal{R}(\cdot)$ represents a decomposable regularization function. $\mathcal{R}^*(\cdot)$ is the dual norm of $\mathcal{R}(\cdot)$,

-\eref{eq:ee-diff} is a special case of \eref{eq:ee-back}, in which $\mathcal{R}(\cdot)$ is the $\ell_1$-norm for enforcing sparsity.
-The differential parameter $\Delta$ is the $\theta$ in \eref{eq:ee-back} that we aim to estimate. $\mathcal{R}^*(\cdot)$ in \eref{eq:ee-diff} is the dual norm of $\ell_1$, therefore \eref{eq:ee-diff} used $\ell_\infty$.

 The design philosophy shared among elementary estimators is to construct $\hat{\theta}_n$ carefully from well-defined estimators that are easy to compute and come with strong statistical convergence guarantees.
-For example, \cite{yang2014elementary1} conduct the high-dimensional estimation of linear regression models by using the classical ridge estimator as $\hat{\theta}_n$ in \eref{eq:ee-back}.
-When $\hat{\theta}_n$ itself is closed-form and $\mathcal{R}(\cdot)$ is the $\ell_1$-norm, the solution of \eref{eq:ee-back} is naturally closed-form, therefore, easy and fast to compute, and scales to large $p$.
+For example, \citet{yang2014elementary1} conduct the high-dimensional estimation of $\ell_1$-regularized linear regression by using the classical ridge estimator as $\hat{\theta}_n$ in \eref{eq:ee-back}.
+When $\hat{\theta}_n$ itself is closed-form and $\mathcal{R}(\cdot)$ is the $\ell_1$-norm, the solution of \eref{eq:ee-back} is naturally closed-form (as the dual norm of $\ell_1$ is $\ell_\infty$), therefore, easy and fast to compute, and scales to large $p$.

-Following the above design philosophy, \cite{wang2017fastchange} proposed a closed and well-defined form for $\hat{\theta}_n$:
+Following the above design philosophy, for our differential estimation task, $\Delta$ is the target canonical parameter $\theta$.
+We use a closed and well-defined form of $\hat{\theta}_n$ (suggested by \cite{wang2017fastchange}):

-This was based on \cite{yang2014elementary} that proposed the following generic formulation to estimate canonical parameter for an exponential family distribution via EE framework:
+\iftoggle{longv}{ EE based UGM estimator from \cite{yang2014elementary} proposed the following generic formulation to estimate canonical parameter for an exponential family distribution via EE framework:

-For an exponential family distribution, $\theta$ is its canonical parameter to learn. $\mathcal{B}^*(\hat{\phi})$ denotes a so-called proxy of backward mapping for the target exponential family.
+For an exponential family distribution, $\theta$ is its canonical parameter to learn. }{}

-Interestingly, the density ratio between two Gaussian distributions falls naturally in the exponential family (see details in ~\sref{seca:backward}). $\Delta$ is one entry of the canonical parameter of this exponential family distribution.
-For an exponential family distribution, computing the canonical parameter through vanilla MLE can be expressed as a backward mapping from some given moments of the distribution \cite{wainwright2008graphical}.
-In the case of differential GGM, the backward mapping (i.e., the vanilla MLE solution for $\Delta$) is a simple closed form: $\mathcal{B}(\hat{\phi}) = \mathcal{B}(\hat{\Sigma}_d, \hat{\Sigma}_c) = \big(\hat{\Sigma}_d^{-1} - \hat{\Sigma}_c^{-1})$, easily inferred from the two sample covariance matrices.